FaddedMarket/roblox-scripts/README.md

-this is just a place i put my roblox stripts for getstring
+just a place i keep my roblox scripts and all at